HSF/hsf.github.io/organization/_posts/2021/2021-04-15-coordination.md

     - *"... about 55 total with ~10 being spam"*
     - *"... received 21 total proposals, out of those 15 actually had a proposal that was more than just a resume, ...
 This was a sharp decline from last year were we got 62 proposals, with 15 of those being spam."*
 - counted 9/36 projects without a proposal
-    - [Caterina, may not get there by the time comment is made] I guess we can't "share" good candidates at this point?
-It was hard to do it before the deadline as it would have been against the Google recommendations (it would have meant ranking before the proposal stage) -> no
+    - [Caterina] I guess we can't "share" good candidates at this point?
+It was hard to do it before the deadline as it would have been against the Google recommendations (it would have meant ranking before the proposal stage) -> A. no, unfortunately this isn't possible
 - we plan asking for slots for **all** projects having a good candidate
-- we sent instructions to mentors for evaluating and ranking the proposals these days, the deadline is Apr 20 to send us feedback (with few days extensions for good reasons)
+- we sent instructions to mentors for evaluating and ranking the proposals in the coming days, the deadline is Apr 20 to send us feedback (with few days extension for any good reasons)
 - we have not applied for **Season of Docs** this year since we haven't received any project proposals

 ### Proposal for DUNE Framework Requirements Review

 - We have now heard from everyone that we invited to the panel.
 - Will be sending a more formal communication soon.
 - 6 out of 7 people said yes to the invite.
 - Will have 2 x 1/2 day meetings at the end of May (but some internal panel discussion before that).

 ### HSF Workshops in 2021